About LinkRing

 Links are the original social feature.
 Before likes, before shares, before retweets ... there were links.
 Someone found something interesting and said "hey, check this out."
 That simple act of pointing to something you love and sharing it with others is still the most human thing we do online.

 How is this different from every other link list or tree site?
-Your link lists and webrings aren't stored on our servers.
-They live on your Personal Data Server (PDS) as part of the ATProto network.
-That's the same decentralized protocol that powers Bluesky.
+Your link lists and webrings aren't stored on our servers — they live on your atmosphere account (the same one you use for bluesky).
 This means:

 You own your data.
 Not "you own it but we keep it in a database and sell ads against it", you actually, literally own it.
-It's on your PDS, which you can self-host if you want.
-If LinkRing disappeared tomorrow, your links would still be there, easily findable in a tool like PDSLS.dev.
+If LinkRing disappeared tomorrow, your links would still be there.

 It's open.
-The link list format is a published lexicon.
+The list format is published and documented.
 Anyone can build tools that work with it.
 I don't really expect anyone to, but you can!

 Webrings — remember those?
 Circular collections of websites linked together, each pointing to the next.
 They were how I discovered new corners of the internet before search engines got good (and then got bad).
 My personal site was in like 20 of them.
 They've gotta come back, because discovery through human curation beats discovery through algorithms.